Breast expanders vs. radiation burns: 3rd surgery

 For those unfamiliar with breast expanders (a.k.a. tissue expanders), the video above shows how one works without any disturbing visuals.

-My plastic surgeon took one look and said that what he was going to have to do was to remove the expander completely, and clean (or “power wash”) everything out, and then close it back up with no placeholder on that side.
+p>My plastic surgeon took one look and said that what he was going to have to do was to remove the expander completely, and clean (or “power wash”) everything out, and then close it back up with no placeholder on that side.
 He told me that because my plan is to use my tummy tissue for my final (DIEP flap) reconstruction, this is the best thing.
 We can use some tissue from the other breast, along with my stomach, to form the two breasts.

 We still didn’t let things hold us back from trying to have a normal summer.
 Karen and Kevin took us to Ravinia Festival to see Willie Nelson, Allison Krause, and Jason Isbell.
 We took a tour of the SC Johnson headquarters here in Racine, went with the girls (Nadine and Zoey) to the Waterford Hot Air Balloon Festival, and Mark and I finally got to go for a nice long bike ride.

 I do feel so much better since having that expander removed, and when I saw Dr. Hijjawi this past Monday, I couldn’t stop hugging him.
 The expanders never really felt that great from the start.
-I also had the added bonus of having yet another drain installed during surgery, because there was so much fluid.
+I also had the added bonus of having yet another drain installed during surgery because there was so much fluid.
 Luckily, the doctor was able to remove my drain when I saw him on Monday.
-I now have to keep my breast(s) wrapped with an ace bandage for the next week, and I will get my stitches out the following week.
+I now have to keep my breast(s) wrapped with an ACE bandage for the next week, and I will get my stitches out the following week.

 This past Friday we went to our first Relay For Life event in Kenosha at UW-Parkside.
 The breast cancer support group (Circle of Hope) that I belong to meets up every year to walk the track together.
-One thing that I thought about while walking with all of the other survivors was that each one of these people have a story to tell.
+One thing that I thought about while walking with all of the other survivors was that each one of these people has a story to tell.
 To see all of them there in purple shirts with their families and caregivers, it was really special.